yhw086/PowerOutageAnalysis/README.md

 ### NMAR Analysis
 We believe that the `Cause.category.detail` column in the power outage dataset is a prime candidate for data that might be Not Missing at Random (NMAR).
 This column contains detailed descriptions of the event categories causing the major power outages.
 This dataset was acquired by using different publicly available datasets.
 We believe that some of the raw data containing information regarding detailed cause categories might be missing for sensitive or controversial outages (e.g., due to sabotage or internal failures) that a utility company might not want to disclose.
 Utility companies may be inclined to withhold specific details that could lead to public relations issues, or reveal vulnerabilities in their infrastructure.

-To better understand and possibly reclassify this missingness as MAR, additional data would be necessary.
+To better understand and possibly reclassify this missingness as NMAR, additional data would be necessary.
 This could include internal reports, regulatory filings, or third-party investigations.
 Such information might provide the necessary context to determine if the missingness is related to the causes of outages or if it can be explained by observed variables within the dataset.

 ### Missingness Dependency